JereKuusela/valheim-upgrade_world/publish/README.md

 - command mistlands: Affects zones which have Mistlands biome at any of their corners.
 - command 5000 0 0: Affects zones which are 5000 meters away from the world center.
 - command 3000-5000 0 0: Affects zones which are from 3000 to 5000 meters away from the world center.
-- command 3 -3 zones ignorebase: Affects the zone at indices 3,-3 while ignoring any nearby player base structures.
+- command 3 -3 zones includebases: Affects the zone at indices 3,-3 even if it has player base structures.
 - command zones: Affects the current zone at the player's position.
 - command blackforest ocean -1000 noedges: Affects zones that only have Black Forest or Ocean at their corners and that are up to 1000 meters away from the player.